 Add A Flip-Out Key

 Who likes always having to flip back to the front of your bullet journal to reference your index all of the time?
 No one, that’s who!
-Add a cute little flip-out key to your bullet journal so you can quickly reference your index.
+Add a cute little flip-out key page to your bullet journal so you can quickly reference your index.
 You can even pair this with a bullet journal key to really stay organized.

 Organize With Tabs